PangYuanbo/context8/QUICKSTART.md

-# ErrorSolver Quick Start Guide
+# Context8 Quick Start Guide

-Get up and running with ErrorSolver MCP Server in 5 minutes!
+Get up and running with Context8 MCP Server in 5 minutes!

 ## Prerequisites